Nancy Zimmerman: Bracebridge Capital

-Zimmerman co-founded Bracebridge Capital with Gabriel Sunshine in 1994 with $50 million in seed investment from Farallon Capital and Yale’s investment office.
+Zimmerman co-founded Bracebridge Capital with Gabriel Sunshine in 1994 with $50 million in seed investment from Farallon Capital and Yale's investment office.
 The fund also manages investments for Princeton University.
-As of June 2019, it had over $12 billion of assets under management.
+As of 2026, it had over $12 billion of assets under management.

 In 2016, Bracebridge and a group of hedge funds successfully contested the debt obligations of Argentina in a New York court of law.
 Under the deal negotiated, the hedge funds received about 75% of their judgements with Bracebridge receiving 952% gains, or $1.1 billion on an investment of $120 million.

 Russian investments and settlement

-Zimmerman's investments in Russia made national headlines in 1997 when USAID ended a $14 million grant to the Harvard Institute for International Development, headed by Zimmerman's husband, after he was accused of using the institute to help Zimmerman with her investments.
-As part of a settlement, Zimmerman subsequently paid $1.5 million to the US government through one of her companies, Farallon Fixed Income Associates.
+In 1997, USAID ended a $14 million grant to the Harvard Institute for International Development, headed by Zimmerman's husband Andrei Shleifer, which had been used to establish the Institute for Law-Based Economy in Russia.
+Shleifer was accused of using the institute to help Zimmerman with her investments in Russia, including bonds issued by the Russian government.
+As part of a settlement, Zimmerman's company, Farallon Fixed Income Associates, subsequently paid $1.5 million to the US government.
 Neither Zimmerman nor her husband admitted wrongdoing.

 Personal life

 Zimmerman is married to Andrei Shleifer, a professor of economics at Harvard University.
 She is Jewish.
-As of June 2019, she was worth an estimated $740 million and ranked #32 on Forbes 2019 America’s Self-Made Women List.
+As of June 2019, she was worth an estimated $740 million and ranked #32 on Forbes 2019 America's Self-Made Women List.

 Zimmerman serves on the board of trustees of her alma mater, Brown University, a position she previously held from 2010 to 2016.
 She also serves as the Chair of the Carney Institute for Brain Science Advisory Council and is a member of the board of directors of Social Finance.
-Previously she served on the scholar selection committee of the Institute of International Education’s Scholar Rescue Fund.
+Previously she served on the scholar selection committee of the Institute of International Education's Scholar Rescue Fund.
+In 2026, Zimmerman and her husband provided the funding to launch The Neuroscience Transformative Scholars program supporting early-career investigators at Massachusetts General Hospital.